 If tuition is paid in full prior to the beginning of the school year, a 5 percent discount will be given.

-Late Fee: The tuition for the school year is divided into ten equal payments, and payment is due by the 10th of each month.
-A late fee of $25 will be added to the account starting the 11th of each month unless an acceptable request/arrangement is submitted in writing to the treasurer by the 10th.
+Payment Discount: The tuition for the school year is divided into ten equal payments, and the August payment is due by August 1 and each of the following 9 months payments is due by the 10th of each month.
+A $25 discount will be applied to each monthly payment made on or before its due date.

-If arrangements have not been made by the 20th of the month regarding payment, the student will be suspended at that time until arrangements have been made with the Finance Committee.
+Outstanding Student Accounts: If arrangements have not been made by the 20th of the month following a delinquency, the student will be suspended until arrangements have been made with the Finance Committee for re-enrollment.